ButterflyMoE: Compression-Scalable Ternary Experts via Structured Butterfly Orbits: Experiments

+ButterflyMoE is compared against a dense FFN with matched parameter count and a standard MoE with independently parameterized experts.
 ButterflyMoE reparameterizes experts as structural transformations on a single substrate, thus eliminating the need to save separate expert matrices.
 This results in significant compression factors as shown in Table-1.
 Comparison with low rank adaptors are not made as they do not scale expert count.

+QMoE, MoQE, and MoBE report accuracy on C4, WMT Translation, and a 15-benchmark suite on production-scale LLMs respectively.
+None of these methods report Wikitext 103 perplexity, making direct numerical comparison on this metric infeasible without re-implementing each method end-to-end in our training pipeline.
+Direct comparison is not feasible given these methods are closed source and the full code is not available.
+Re-implementing these methods as MoE architectures would require making arbitrary and unverified design choices, which would introduce confounding variables.
+The memory ratios of QMoE, MoQE, and MoBE are theoretical scaling bounds derived from their published architectures.